Barbra Streisand wore an opulent, deep burgundy fringed Donna Karan gown for her appearance on the 74th Academy Awards on March 24, 2002.

 After Redford’s film clips were played, with his honorary Oscar now in hand, Barbra said “I’m very, very proud to bestow the Academy Of Motion Picture Arts And Sciences honorary Oscar for lifetime achievement to a man who gave me one of the most exciting and memorable experience of my career.
 I was thrilled to be his leading lady and i’m thrilled to present this award to Robert Redford.”

 Barbra’s burgundy gown looked stunning onstage as it shimmered and flowed with her every move.
 The remarkable detailing on the piece made it a work of art.
 Here Barbra’s input in the design process is very obvious.
 Lavish velvet hugged her figure and featured a revealing thigh-high slit on the left side.
-Hanging from the shoulder baring V-neckline is a sheer, chiffon, poncho style overlay edged in macramé fringe.
+Hanging from the shoulder baring V-neckline is a sheer, chiffon, piano shawl style overlay edged in macramé fringe.

 This is covered in stunning art-deco style lush devoré velvet patterns creating burnout effect.